-Microsoft Exchange mailboxes can be synced into Re:infer in real time using the EWS Integration.
+Microsoft Exchange mailboxes can be synced into Re:infer in real time using the Exchange integration.
 This can be fully managed by Re:infer with no development effort for you or deployed in your own environment.
 If you are already extracting emails as part of an existing data pipeline, you can sync the extracted raw emails into Re:infer via the API instead.

 Salesforce data can be synced into Re:infer in real time using the Salesforce Integration, which is set up and managed by Re:infer with no development effort for you.

 Any other data can be synced into Re:infer in batch or in real time via the API.
 Another option for batch upload is to use the Re:infer command-line tool, which is available for Linux, Mac, and Windows.

 CSV files up to 128 MB can be uploaded into Re:infer by users directly in the browser.

 For real-time analytics and automation use-cases we recommend using the Stream API, which allows you to iterate through verbatims in a dataset.
 If you are integrating Re:infer as one of the enrichment steps in a data pipeline, take a look at the Predict API routes which may also be suitable for your design.